paperswithcode/torchbench/README.md

 The benchmarking pipeline is as follows:

-1. The ImageNet validation dataset is loaded, if it doesn't exist locally it wil be downloaded
+1. The model is put into evaluation mode and sent to the device
-2. Data is split into batches and transformed using the specified (or default) `input_transform`
+2. The ImageNet validation dataset is loaded and transformed using `input_transform`
-3. Transformed data is passed into the model as the only parameter
+3. The dataset is put into a DataLoader with options `batch_size` and `num_workers`
-4. Model output is recorded and if any `output_transform` are specified they are applied to the output
+4. The model and dataset are passed into an evaluation function for the task, along with an optional `model_output_transform` function that can transform the outputs after inference.
-5. The transformed output is compared to expected output and Top 1 and Top 5 accuracy calculated
+5. The transformed output is compared to expected output and Top 1 and Top 5 accuracy are calculated

 Once the benchmarking is complete, the results are printed to the screen (and when run on sotabench.com automatically stored in the database).